Automate your sales process with the Workflow Builder

 | AI text generation | Use AI to generate a personalized message |

-Before publishing, use the Test Trigger button inside the Workflow Builder to run through the entire workflow using a test contact.
-This lets you verify that each action fires correctly and that any conditions route contacts as expected.
+Use the Test Trigger button inside the Workflow Builder to run through the entire workflow with a test contact before publishing.

-Open the Logs tab inside any workflow to see the Workflow Monitor — a live view showing which contacts are currently progressing through the workflow, which step they are on, and whether any errors occurred.
+Open the Logs tab inside any workflow to see which contacts are progressing through it, which step they are on, and whether any errors occurred.

 - Add a trigger

-Select Call completed as the trigger.
+Select Call completed.
 Add a condition: Call not answered = true.